sparkflows/sparkflows-docs/docs/tutorials/pipelines/afpl-add-wf-as-emr-step.rst

-Airflow Pipeline Tutorials - Adding a workflow as an EMR Step
+Adding a workflow as an EMR Step
 =================================

 This tutorial will cover how to use Airflow Pipeline feature to add an existing workflow as an step to an existing EMR cluster.